shrishtysingh255-lab/Data-Analysis-Dashboard-excel-/README.md

 e.
 Virginia state is underperforming

 ### 6. Recommendations
-Focus marketing efforts on the Central, where profit margins are low.
-Improve inventory planning for low-performing sub-categories which is phone.
-Develop targeted offers for top customers to retain and increase revenue.
-Encourage category bundling for categories with high sales but low profit margins.
-Optimize discount strategy to improve profitability.
-Increase promotional campaigns during months with declining sales.
+i)Focus marketing efforts on the Central, where profit margins are low. ii)Improve inventory planning for low-performing sub-categories which is phone. iii)Develop targeted offers for top customers to retain and increase revenue. iv)Encourage category bundling for categories with high sales but low profit margins. v)Optimize discount strategy to improve profitability. vi)Increase promotional campaigns during months with declining sales.

 ### Dashboard
 "https://github.com/user-attachments/assets/5daba0ea-48cd-4042-be25-d7ad2da0648a"